linhphaaam/posterity/README.md

 🔧 This repository contains partial code from early prototypes developed in p5.js and Python.
 It is intended as a reference snapshot of ongoing work.

-- ✅ Initial layout and interaction sketches
+- Initial layout and interaction sketches for
-- ✅ Data exploration scripts (Pandas, Matplotlib, Seaborn)
+- Data exploration scripts (Pandas, Matplotlib, Seaborn)
-- ⚠️ Core embedding and spiral view logic to be released in a future update
+- Initial embedding and spiral view logic
+- Final code for the full interactive tool to be added in the future

 ## Dataset Access